Brandon Marshall says Russell Wilson is trying to figure out ‘a classy way’ to leave the Seahawks

 Marshall implied Wilson is frustrated that the offense is predicated on using early-down runs to set up deep passes and that there aren’t a lot of alternatives to that plan.

-Marshall said when he was with Seattle “we had no quick (passing) game’’ to serve as a changeup on offense.
+Marshall said when he was with Seattle “we had no quick (passing) game’’ to serve as a change up on offense.

 “By the end of the day, you need to decide if you believe in Russ to drop back and throw it 30, 40 times,’’ Marshall said.
 “And I don’t think they believe in Russ.
 Well actually, I know they don’t believe in Russ, because I was there.’’